Symplectic Frieze Patterns: Main results

 \section{Main results}

-\subsection{Combinatorial description and characterizations of the symplectic $2$-friezes}
+\subsection{Combinatorial description and characterizations\\ of the symplectic 2-friezes}

+Roughly speaking, friezes may be defined as arrangements of numbers in a planar strip such that neighboring entries forming a given pattern always satisfy the same arithmetic relationship.
+For instance, the original Coxeter's friezes satisfy that every four adjacent entries $a$, $b$, $c$, $d$ forming a square are related by $ad-bc=1$, see \cite{Cox}.
+Changing the arithmetic relation leads to different variants of friezes, see~\cite{MGblms} for a survey on the subject.

-We call \textit{symplectic $2$-frieze} an array of complex numbers (or polynomials, rational functions, etc.) in the plane satisfying the following conditions: \begin{itemize} \item The array has finitely many infinite rows; \item The array starts and ends with a row of 1's; \item The entries are alternatingly colored in black and white; \item The colored entries are subject to local rules \begin{itemize} \item Every white entry is equal to the $2\times 2$-determinant of the matrix formed by the four adjacent black entries; \item Every square of a black entry is equal to the $2\times 2$-determinant of the matrix formed by the four adjacent white entries. \end{itemize} \end{itemize} Symplectic 2-friezes are represented as follows
+We introduce a new family of friezes.
+We call \textit{symplectic $2$-frieze} an array of complex numbers (or polynomials, rational functions, etc.) in the plane satisfying the following conditions: \begin{itemize}\itemsep=0pt \item the array has finitely many infinite rows, bounded top and bottom by a row of 1's; \item the entries are alternatingly colored in black and white; \item the colored entries are subject to the local rules \begin{itemize}\itemsep=0pt \item every white entry is equal to the $(2\times 2)$-determinant of the matrix formed by the four adjacent black entries; \item every square of a black entry is equal to the $(2\times 2)$-determinant of the matrix formed by the four adjacent white entries. \end{itemize} \end{itemize} Symplectic 2-friezes are represented as follows

 in which the local rules read